informalsystems/modelator/jekyll/docs/tla_basics_tutorials/tutorial.md

 We recommend using the Visual Studio Code [TLA+ extension](https://marketplace.visualstudio.com/items?itemName=alygin.vscode-tlaplus) to work on your models.
 It provides syntax highlighting, parsing and model checking through TLC.
 Model checking, parsing and other features are accessed through the VSCode context menu (cmd + shift + p on OSX).

 There are more resources that we won't in this set of tutorials but that might be useful to know about.
 Please see [The TLA+ ecosystem](./ecosystem).

+**The .tla and other files referenced in these tutorials are included [here](https://github.com/informalsystems/modelator/tree/main/jekyll/docs/tla_basics_tutorials/models).**

 ## Let's get started